scikit-learn-contrib/skglm/doc/getting_started.rst

 Fitting :math:`\ell_1` Huber regression
 ---------------------------------------

-Suppose that we have a dataset with outliers and we would like to mitigate their effects on the learned coefficients while considering the high dimensionality of dataset.
+Suppose that the latter dataset contains outliers and we would like to mitigate their effects on the learned coefficients while having an estimator that generalizes well to unseen data.
 Ideally, we would like to fit a :math:`\ell_1` Huber regressor.
-Unfortunately, this estimator is missing from ``scikit-learn`` and ``skglm`` already available estimators.
+Unfortunately, this estimator is missing from ``scikit-learn`` and ``skglm`` already-available estimators.

 ``skglm`` offers high flexibility to compose custom estimators.
 Through a simple API, it is possible to combine any ``skglm`` :ref:`datafit <Datafits>` and :ref:`penalty <Penalties>`.